marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

       export default activityFunction
       ```

    c.
-Insert a log message that a welcome email was sent and return a corresponding message to the orchestrator.
+Insert a log message that a welcome email was sent and return a corresponding message to the Orchestrator Function.
 Use the information that is available via the input binding to personalize the message.
 A result could look like this:

       ```typescript
       const activityFunction: AzureFunction = async function (context: Context): Promise<string> {